Award Winning Author, Professor and Conservationist

 Jett’s major areas of scholarship include Navajo history, material culture, scenic resources, sacred places, and placenames.
 He wrote: Tourism in the Navajo Country: Resources and Planning (1966, Navajo Tribal Museum); award-winning Navajo Wildlands (photographs by Philip Hyde; 1967, Sierra Club, and 1969, Ballantine); House of Three Turkeys: Anasazi Redoubt (photographs by Dave Bohn; 1977, Capra); award-winning Navajo Architecture: Forms, History, Distributions (with Virginia E. Spencer; 1981, Arizona); Navajo Placenames and Trails of the Canyon de Chelly System, Arizona (2002, Peter Lang); plus hundreds of articles, book chapters, reviews, bibliographies, memorials, etc.

 He has also published extensively on his second major research interest, pre-Columbian transoceanic influences between the Old World and the Americas.
 In 1998 he founded Pre-Columbiana: A Journal of Long-Distance Contacts, which he continues to edit.
-His major book Ancient Ocean Crossings: The Case for Contacts with the Americas before Columbus Reconsidered (Alabama) appeared in 2017.
+His major book Ancient Ocean Crossings: Reconsidering The Case for Contacts with the Americas before Columbus (Alabama) appeared in 2017.

 Jett is also author of France (2004, Chelsea House).